Building A Great First Impression For Your Home Business

 A place to call home

 When it comes to offering your business details on the website or through Google My Business, what address should you list?
-A lot of home business owners are reluctant to offer their own home address and for good reason.
-For one, it’s personal information and, secondly, it can give the wrong impression about the company.
+A lot of home business owners are reluctant to offer their own home address, and for good reason.
+For one, it’s personal information, and secondly, it can give the wrong impression about the company.
 For that reason, there are office services that can help you set up a business address and even a business phone number.
 That way, you can at least have the face of a business with its own office, rather than admitting you work from home, which will, unfortunately, set a stigma you have to overcome.
+As Capitol Duct Cleaning points out: “Professional presentation starts with the basics—having a proper business address builds trust and credibility with customers.”

 Make your mark in person